 Indicator: Number of voted proposals.
+This includes voting conducted at the level of underlying funds.

 Binding element: The fund commits to voting on proposals concerning environmental and/or social matters in accordance with the Active Ownership Policy.
+This includes voting conducted at the level of underlying funds.

-...and compared to previous periods?
+... and compared to previous periods?